Foundational Diplomatic Program (FDP)

 Knowledge and understanding

-- Acquire knowledge and understanding of main theoretical framework of Diplomatic Studies
+- Demonstrate critical knowledge and understanding of main theoretical framework of Diplomatic Studies

-- Attain knowledge and understanding of the historical background and contemporary Bahrain Foreign Policy
+- Demonstrate critical knowledge and understanding of the historical background and contemporary Bahrain Foreign Policy

-- Attain knowledge and understanding of the main international law provisions related to the practice of diplomacy
+- Demonstrate critical knowledge and understanding of the main international law provisions related to the practice of diplomacy

 Subject-specific skills